 Los Angeles Foreclosure Attorney

-Experienced, Dedicated Foreclosure Defense
+Experienced, Dedicated Foreclosure Defense in LA County, CA

-Our lawyers at Wadhwani & Shanfeld are committed to helping clients protect their homes against foreclosure.
+Our Los Angeles foreclosure lawyers at Wadhwani & Shanfeld are committed to helping clients protect their homes against foreclosure.
 Countless Americans lose their homes to foreclosure each year, and California sits near the top of the list with the second-highest foreclosure rate in the nation.
 We see what kinds of financial and emotional hardship the threat of foreclosure can impose on a family, and our goal is to help you keep one of your most valuable assets.

 Ways to stop foreclosure can include:

 - Reinstating the mortgage by paying off past due payments

 To schedule a free consultation with our Los Angeles foreclosure attorneys, call 800-996-9932.

 On This Page:

 - After a Foreclosure, Do I Still Owe Money?

 - What Happens to My Second Mortgage?